Pronation, Supination and choosing the right footwear

 Prevention & Treatment

 Pronation and supination are bio-mechanical problems and are best treated and prevented with orthotic inserts.
-But before you run out to buy orthotics it makes sense to get the right advice on footwear, and the best advice I can give you is to go and see a qualified podiatrist for a complete foot-strike and running gait analysis.
+But before you run out to buy orthotics, it makes sense to get the right advice on footwear, and the best advice I can give you is to go and see a qualified podiatrist for a complete foot-strike and running gait analysis.
 They will be able to tell you if there are any concerns regarding the way your running gait is functioning.
-After your running gait has been analysed, have your podiatrist, or competent sports footwear sales person recommend a number of shoes that suit your requirements.
+After your running gait has been analysed, have your podiatrist, or competent sports footwear sales person recommend several shoes that suit your requirements.
 Good quality footwear will go a long way in helping to prevent pronation and supination.
 And, if needed, invest in a pair of orthotic inserts to further prevent excessive pronation or supination.

 Choosing the right footwear

 That brings us to the next point.
 What should you be looking for when purchasing a new pair of shoes?
 Choose a shoe that suits your running gait and foot type.
 Money spent at the podiatrist now, for a complete foot-strike and running gait analysis, will save you much heart-ache and discomfort later.
 Having a shoe that suits your foot type is the best prevention for injury and pain.
 When having your shoes fitted have both feet measured to ensure you get the most appropriate size, and remember, your feet are three dimensional.
 The length of your foot is only one part of a proper fitting, measure your feet for width and depth to get a better fit.
-When purchasing footwear make your purchase in the latter half of the day.
-Your feet will swell during the normal course of a day, so avoid making a purchase in the morning as you may find that your new shoes are half a size too small by the afternoon.
-When trying on new shoes always wear the socks that you will be using with your new shoes.
-Never purchase tight fitting shoes in the hope that they will stretch or wear-in over time.
+When purchasing footwear, make your purchase in the latter half of the day.
+Your feet will swell during the day, so avoid making purchasing in the morning as you may find that your new shoes are half a size too small by the afternoon.
+When trying on new shoes always wear socks that you will be using with your new shoes.
+Never purchase tight-fitting shoes in the hope that they will stretch or wear-in over time.